maawoo/gedixr/docs/quickstart.md

 leave them zipped and try processing them directly with gedixr (see [Zip File Handling](#zip-file-handling) for information and warnings).

 !!! tip "Spatial Subsetting"
-    NASA Earthdata Search allows you to already subset GEDI data to your area of interest during download, which can significantly reduce the amount of data you need to process.
+    NASA Earthdata Search allows you to already subset GEDI data to an area of interest during download, which can significantly reduce the amount of data you need to process.
 You could then use `gedixr`'s spatial subsetting for further refinement if needed (e.g., splitting into multiple study areas).

 ## Basic Workflow